MLC 2006, SOLAS, MARPOL, ISPS, ISM, STCW, UNCLOS, charter parties, P&I.

 A certificate assigned by the flag state or classification society specifying the minimum freeboard and maximum loading depth for each zone.

-- Maritime Labour Convention 2006
+- Maritime Labour Convention 2006 (MLC)

 ILO convention establishing minimum working, living, and social security standards for seafarers worldwide.